inabiyouni/UDP-or-TCP-file-transfer/README.md

-This program use TCP/UDP connection to tramit a file to a client.
-Server can be either from the project or a browser which is requesting a file.
+This program can send data over TCP/UDP connection.
+TCP server can be from this project or any browser which is requesting a file.
 For running the programs follow these steps:

 For UDP: